 In Year 8, all students undertake study in areas of Religious Education, English, Humanities and Social Sciences, Mathematics, Science, Health and Physical Education and Languages.
 Students are able to choose Elective Courses from a wide range of offerings, but must study a Performing Arts and a Visual Arts course and a Digital Technologies and a Design Technologies course.
 Literacy and Numeracy assistance is offered through Learning Support courses.

-Students in Year 9 study the five core subjects - Religious Education, English, Humanities and Social Sciences, Mathematics, Science and Health and Physical Education.
-Students also choose six Elective Courses from any of The Arts, Specialist Physical Education courses, Technologies, Specialist Science courses, Languages and Learning Support.
+Students in Year 9 study the six core subjects - Religious Education, English, Humanities and Social Sciences, Mathematics, Science and Health and Physical Education.
+Students also choose six Elective Courses from any of the Arts, Specialist Physical Education courses, Technologies, Specialist Science courses, Languages and Learning Support.

 Students in Years 11 and 12 study Religious Education, English (or Literature) and four other subjects on either an ATAR or General pathway.
 All subjects offered are accredited by the School Curriculum and Standards Authority of Western Australia and can lead to the completion of the WACE.